ShoalBase Contributor Guide

 published peer-reviewed paper

-unpublished data – structured dataset not yet published
+unpublished data (structured dataset not yet published)

 Permission to display this record publicly

-Yes, with attribution
+Yes, with attribution – your name/affiliation may be displayed

-Data displayed without personal identification
+Yes, anonymously – data displayed without personal identification

 Your name